evkx/evkx.github.io/content/models/onvo/l60/l60_awd/_index.md

 ---
 title: Onvo L60 AWD
 linktitle: "L60 AWD"
-description: "Onvo L60 AWD is an all-electric SUV with a CLTC range of up to 700 km (435 miles).
+description: "Onvo L60 AWD is an all-electric coupe SUV with a CLTC range of up to 700 km (435 miles).
 EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true